RyanCheng98153/QC-CNN-hackathon/README.md

 ### Key Features:
 - **Quantum Filter**: Quantum noise is rising from the indeterminate state, our model is expected to reduce this noise.
-- **CQCNN model**: We implement the CQCNN by applying Quantum filter as an componet of CNN.
+- **CQCNN model**: We implement the CQCNN by applying Quantum filter as an component of CNN.
 - **Hybrid Integration**: Seamlessly integrates quantum computations with classical processes.

 ### Hardware Requirements: